Aitslab/EasyNER/README.md

 ___

-## Bulk Download PubMED
+## PubMed Bulk Download

-The EasyNER pipeline includes a script for bulk downloading PubMed abstracts*.
-The bulk loader script will download, process and convert (to json) the PubMed abstract collection from the annual baseline (currently 2023, but file names contain "24" which is to be used as baseline value in the config file) (more insight here: https://ftp.ncbi.nlm.nih.gov/pubmed/).
+The EasyNER pipeline includes a data loader module that can download, process and convert (to JSON files) the entire PubMed abstract collection.
+This is provided as the annual baseline, updated only once per year, and nightly update files.
+You can read more about the baseline here: https://ftp.ncbi.nlm.nih.gov/pubmed/).
+The abstracts are bundled into a large number of gz files.
+The baselie version number is indicated in the file names after the word "pubmed" and the second number is the file number, e.g. pubmed24n0001.xml.gz.

+Note that the download of the entire article collection requires enough storage space on your computer and may take several hours.
+An err file is generated in the end to account for files that are not downloaded.
+Kindly refer to the err file (same folder as raw_download_path) for missing files and download them in a second run or manually from the ftp site.

 The pubmed_bulk_loader section of the config file is as follows:

  ```
  "pubmed_bulk_loader": {